CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 ## Persona 4 - Jennifer: An old-fashioned teacher - hold files for later use

 Jennifer is a 26 year old high school English teacher.
 She completed her bachelors degrees in teaching and English at Temple University in 2019.
-She  She knows very little about technology outside of basic laptop and word processor usage.
+She knows very little about technology outside of basic laptop and word processor usage.
 She spends most of her time rigorously working on lesson plans and for her students and raising her new born child.
 She doesnt have time to keep up to date with the newest technology or communication trends.